Thesis Defense by Piotr Bartochowski

 Edited by Àngel ARGILÉS,

-And co-supervision by Nathalie GAYRARD and Magali CORDAILLAT-SIMMON
+And the joint supervision of Nathalie GAYRARD and Magali CORDAILLAT-SIMMON

 Changes in the intestinal barrier and gut microbiota in animal models of chronic kidney disease and vascular calcification